oscarlab/mosaic-asplos23-artifacts/1-gem5-mosaic/README.md

 We support two workloads:
-(1) "tiny" input, with the smallest possible input to quickly check if everything works ( < 2 minutes for each application except gups and btree) (2) "large" input as used in the paper (could take several hours to days)
+(1) "tiny" input, with the smallest possible input to quickly check if everything works ( < 2 minutes for each application except gups and btree which would run for a longer time) (2) "large" input as used in the paper (could take several hours to days)